 Two measures of the financial health of the agricultural sector used by the USDA are the farm sector's debt-to-asset and debtto-equity ratios.
-As a result of the decline in farm assets and continued increase in farm debt, these ratios are forecast to rise in 2016 to 13.2 percent and 15.3 percent from 10.5 percent and 11.8 percent in 2013, which was the lowest value for both measures since 1954.
-The USDA notes the increase in these ratios suggests a higher amount of financial stress is building in the sector relative to recent years.
-Even though these measures have increased every year for the past three years, each remains low relative to historical levels.
-The USDA also indicated that it appears that the farm sector is well insulated from the risks associated with declining commodity prices, adverse weather, changing macroeconomic conditions, as well as fluctuations in farm asset values.
+As a result of the decline in farm assets and continued increase in farm debt, these ratios are forecast to rise in 2017 to 13.9 percent and 16.2 percent from 13.1 percent and 15.1 percent in 2016.
+The debt-to-asset ratio has increased for the fifth straight year but is still well below the all-time highs of over 20 percent in the 1980s.

-As estimated by the USDA in February 2016, the System's market share of farm business debt (defined as debt incurred by those involved in on-farm agricultural production) declined to 39.6 percent at December 31, 2014 (the latest available data), as compared with 41.0 percent at December 31, 2013.
+As estimated by the USDA in February 2017, the System's market share of farm business debt (defined as debt incurred by those involved in on-farm agricultural production) increased to 40.6 percent at December 31, 2015 (the latest available data), as compared with 39.6 percent at December 31, 2014.

 In general, agriculture, during the past several years, experienced favorable economic conditions driven by high commodity and livestock prices and increased farmland values during this period.
 To date, the Association's financial results have remained favorable as a result of these favorable agricultural conditions.
 Production agriculture; however, remains a cyclical business that is heavily influenced by commodity prices and various other factors.
 In an environment of less favorable economic conditions in agriculture, including extensive and extended drought conditions, and without sufficient government support programs, including USDA-sponsored crop insurance programs, the Association's financial performance and credit quality measures would likely be negatively impacted.
 Conditions in the general economy remain more volatile given the state of the global economy.
-Certain agriculture sectors, as described more fully in this Management's Discussion and Analysis, recently have experienced significant financial stress and could experience additional financial stress in the near future.
+Certain agriculture sectors, as described more fully in this Management's Discussion and Analysis, recently have experienced significant financial stress and could experience additional financial stress in the near future, which could have a negative financial impact on the Association.
 Any negative impact from these less favorable conditions should be lessened by geographic and commodity diversification and the influence of off-farm income sources supporting agricultural-related debt.
 However, agricultural borrowers who are more reliant on off-farm income sources may be more adversely impacted by a weakened general economy.